RaymondArias/GoLogger/README.md

 # GoLogger
-Generate lots of logs to kill logging infrastructure
+Generate lots of logs to kill logging infrastructure.
+Lets do some evil things